n778509775/JDLBER/README.md

 6. If you consider viewing classification results after batch effect calibration, you could run:<br />
    python after_calib.py --data_folder your_data_path --train_file file1 --test_file file2 <br />
    example：python after_calib.py --train_file 3.csv --test_file 2.csv --alpha 0.01 --beta 1 --gamma 0.01<br />
-NOTE: All the codes are runing in JDLBER directory, and the data should be placed in the data folder.
-The loss curve can be viewed in the plots folder.<br />

 ## Citation
 If you find this work useful for your research, please consider citing our article.